ARTS - Art--Studio

 ARTS 201 Crafts Design credit: 3 Hours.

-This course will provide students the opportunity to 1) explore craft practice as a medium of personal aesthetic expression 2) develop skills and a technical competency in working with a variety of craft materials to include glass, metal, paper, clay, enamel, wood 3) design objects of utility 4) experience creative and technical experimentation 5) establish an awareness of historical and contemporary movements in craft practice.
+Explore craft practice as a medium of personal aesthetic expression; develop skills and a technical competency in working with a variety of craft materials to include glass, metal, paper, clay, enamel, wood; design objects of utility; experience creative and technical experimentation; establish an awareness of historical and contemporary movements in craft practice.
 This course includes field trips to the studios of practicing craft artist and visits to Krannert Art Museum and local art galleries.
-Patience, determination, fine motor skills, critical thinking, and problem solving skills will be developed and exercised in the course.
-This course satisfies the 3D requirement in the new Art + Design Foundations curriculum.
 Additional fees may apply.
 See Class Schedule.
-Prerequisite: For art and design majors only.
+Prerequisite: Restricted to Art and Design majors.

 ARTS 205 Introduction to Printmaking credit: 3 Hours.